 Before a crew embarks, everyone should review their medical history and prepare medications for a sailing trip.
 The most common problems that occur during sailing are seasickness, sunburn and animal bites.

 Around 60% of sailors will feel seasick at least once on their sailing holidays.
-The studies have shown that women tend to get seasick more often than men.
+The studies have shown that women tend to get motion sickness more often than men.
 The percentage for both sexes is declining after the age of 25.

 You should avoid alcohol, hangovers and heavy foods.
 Take medications before you start feeling seasick, drink a lot of water, and consume ginger in any form.
 Also spend more time on deck or amidships breathing in fresh air.
 Wear specialized anti-seasickness wristbands that put pressure on a certain point at the wrist.